axieinfinity/ronin-documentation/docs/validators/setup/testnet/non-validator.md

 ---
-description: Install a testnet archive node using Docker.
+description: Install a testnet non-validator node using Docker.
-slug: /node-operators/testnet/archive
+slug: /validators/setup/testnet/non-validator
 tags:
   - docker-testnet
 ---

-# Run an archive node
+# Run a non-validator node

-This guide demonstrates how to run an archive node on the Saigon testnet using Docker.
+This guide demonstrates how to run a non-validator node on the Saigon testnet using Docker.
+A non-validator node is also known as an RPC (remote procedure call) node.

 ## Prerequisites